 There are a number of signs of anorexia, but someone doesn’t have to have all of them to be suffering.
 It’s not always obvious that someone has an eating disorder – remember, they are mental illnesses.
-If you’re worried about yourself or someone you know, even if only some of the signs on this page are present, you should still seek help immediately.
+If you’re at all worried about yourself or someone else, even if only some of the signs on this page are present, it’s always best to seek help as quickly as possible, as this gives the greatest chance of a full recovery.
 The first step is usually to make an appointment with the GP.

 I thought about food and calories all the time.
 I tried to avoid foods containing lots of fat or carbohydrates and only had ‘safe’ foods which I felt were okay to eat.

 I had a 'voice' in my head that shouted at me.
 It told me I was fat and worthless and that I was not allowed to eat because I did not deserve food.
 I thought I was in control of my eating but it got harder and harder to ignore the voice.

 As I lost weight I began to feel tired and this made me more depressed.
 I couldn’t think straight or concentrate at school.
 All I could think about was food because my brain and body was craving for it.
 I realise now I was suffering from the effects of starvation.